 Did I grow up on tubs of whipped topping and bottles of spray whipped cream?
 You betcha.
-But then somewhere along the way I learned just how stinking easy it is to make your own and I never looked back.
+But then somewhere along the way I learned just how stinking easy it is to make your own whipped cream, or chantilly cream as it’s also known, and I never looked back.

 Yes whipped cream is easy.
 However, it can go wrong!
 So I wanted to show you today how easy it is to make your own so you skip past the store-bought stuff.
 Because homemade is always 1000% better.
 And seriously what’s in some of those store-bought versions anyway?
 No idea.